octocat0415/octocat0415/README.md

 # 💫 About Me:
-My primary focus is on Web and Blockchain development and I am interested in mobile development.
+My primary focus is on Web and Mobile development and I am interested in blockchain development.
 I have been working for the last 7 years as a software engineer.
 What's special about me is that I have a good algorithm in backend development and I have a natural artistic sense, so I come up with good ideas in frontend development and improve the provided design.
 I am keen on writing clean and reusable code using best practices.

 # 💻 Tech Stack: